Data-Visualization-Intro/3-D3-line-chart/readme.md

 Open `index.html` using Live Server and examine the console.

-`await` is a JavaScript keyword that will pauses execution until a Promise is resolved.
+`await` is a JavaScript keyword pauses execution until a Promise is resolved.

 Note that the `drawLineChart()` function declaration is preceded by the keyword `async`. `await` will only work within an function maked as `async`.

-This means that any code after `await d3.json("./data/my_weather_data.json")` will wait until dataset is defined.
+This means that any code after `await d3.json("./data/my_weather_data.json")` will run only after dataset is defined.

 ## Examine the Data

+Our dataset is array of objects, with one object per day.

 Send the first day to the console in tabular form:

 `console.table(dataset[0])`

-Our dataset is array of objects, with one object per day.

 We'll start by looking at `temperatureMax` over time.